Habits that stop cultivating braver, more daring leaders, and embedding the value of courage in your culture

 - Perfectionism - “We burn out by trying to do things perfectly.”

-During the masterclass, 70% voted “Avoiding tough conversations” as the main barrier to courage in their organisation.
+Most vote “Avoiding tough conversations” and "Rushing to problem solving/action bias" as the main barriers to courage in their organisation.

 Kylie explained 3 pillars at the heart of daring leadership: